myzie/burrow/README.md

 ## Contributing

-Contributions to Burrow are welcome!
+Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License